 The Violence of Detention: Borders, Security, and the Search for Refuge

-Co-sponsored by SFU's Institute for the Humanities & J.S.
+Co-sponsored by SFU's Institute for the Humanities, J.S.
 Woodsworth Chair in the Humanities, & Centre for Policy Studies on Culture and Communities (CPCC)

 This day-long Symposium will address the state of, resistance to, and connections between the egregious migrant detention processes in Canada, the U.K. and the U.S., focusing on efforts to change detention policy, support detainees, and alter the culture of policed borders in an era of increasing human mobility.
 Canada and the U.K., in particular, have no time limits on the extra-judicial detention of migrants, and the US has the largest detainee population in the world.
 There are more displaced people—and more detained migrants—now than at any time in history, and the numbers should only continue to grow, especially as the pressures of climate change and environmentally driven conflict escalate.